 Hackers use devices such as routers, switches, and endpoints to access enterprise applications and data by exploiting unsecured ports, overly permissive network traffic rules, and inadequately patched and maintained hardware.

-Exposure of sensitive data
+Exposes sensitive data

-Directory traversal attacks
+Prompts directory traversal attacks

 Directory listing in a web application allows threat actors to browse and freely access the file structure and discover its security vulnerabilities.
 They can exploit these vulnerabilities to modify parts of the application and even reverse-engineer it.

-Attacks on mobile applications
+Increases cyberattacks on mobile applications

 Some critical misconfigurations allow attackers to access servers remotely and disable network and information security controls such as firewalls and VPNs.
 Unused open administration ports also expose the application to remote attacks.

-How Organizations can Avoid Security Configuration Errors
+How Organizations Can Prevent Security Configuration Vulnerabilities

 Regularly patch all devices and software